View the social media posts from the 2017 & 2018 Traffic Safety Scholar recipients:

-Applicants may be subject to an interview with the Review Committee, which reserves the right to not award scholarships if it is deemed there are no suitable applicants.
+Applicants may be subject to an interview with the Review Committee, which reserves the right to not award scholarships if there are no suitable applicants.

-Students who live and/or attend school within 50 miles of San Antonio will be awarded $500; all others will receive $1,000.
-The scholarship will be given directly to the recipient at the preconference reception in San Antonio (see below) and must be used to defray Lifesavers Conference expenses.
+Students who live and/or attend school within 50 miles of Tampa will be awarded $500; all others will receive $1,000.
+The scholarship will be given directly to the recipient at the conference in Tampa (see below) and must be used to defray Lifesavers Conference expenses.

-You must pay the $100 student registration fee (a discount of $250) that guarantees admission to more than 80 workshops, three plenary sessions and the exhibit hall, plus two lunches and refreshment breaks.
+You must pay the $100 student registration fee (a discount of $250) that guarantees admission to more than 80 workshops, three plenary sessions and the exhibit hall, plus three lunches and refreshment breaks.
+You are expected to attend the entire conference.
 This registration fee applies to all students attending Lifesavers (not just Traffic Safety Scholars).

 Special lodging rates for the conference hotels are available only through the Lifesavers Conference reservations portal on this website.

-You must participate in a preconference reception with industry leaders on Saturday, April 21 at 3:30 pm immediately followed by a reception with Lifesavers Planning Committee members and invited guests, a debriefing with the conference planning team on Monday, April 23, at 3:45 pm, and post about your Lifesavers experience on social media (Facebook, college/university website, blogging site) during or after the conference and forward the link to the Lifesavers Conference organizers for future promotional purposes.
+You must complete an online orientation and participate in a preconference program with industry leaders on Saturday afternoon, March 14 immediately followed by a reception with Lifesavers Planning Committee members and invited guests, a debriefing with the conference planning team on Monday afternoon, March 16, and post about your Lifesavers experience on social media (Facebook, college/university website, blogging site) during or after the conference and forward the link to the Lifesavers Conference organizers for future promotional purposes.